sachgg/ClearBank.DeveloperTest/README.md

 Moved payment validation logic into Account class, encapsulating business logic and having a single source of truth.

 Reason:
- - Improves code reuseability.
+ - Improves code reusability.
  - Prevent accidental modification of logic.

 3. Error Handling and Result Reporting

 Problem:
-The original method only returned a bool to indicate sucess or failure.
+The original method only returned a bool to indicate success or failure.

 Changes:
 Return detailed error messages and failure types to indicate the type of failure